 While many of the provisions of IHL are now accepted as international customary law (i.e. are considered general practice, accepted as law and exist independent of treaty law), IHL is increasingly violated by warring parties.
 Violations of IHL continue to be one of the most critical challenges for the protection of civilians and the protection of humanitarian and medical workers.
 Buildings belonging to relief organisations are attacked, vehicles and convoys hijacked, and personnel murdered or kidnapped.
 Violence against these workers affects civilians and prevents millions of people from receiving life-saving assistance.

 As most humanitarian actions take place within the context of armed conflict, violations of IHL heavily impact the EU's humanitarian aid objectives in meeting the needs of affected populations, and also imperil the security of the EU's humanitarian partners.
 As one of the largest humanitarian donors, the EU has thus always been firmly committed to promoting global respect for IHL.

 All EU Member States have ratified the four Geneva Conventions and their additional protocols.
 The EU also is the only organisation that has adopted in 2005 (and updated in 2009) guidelines on promoting compliance with IHL.

 In 2018, the EU also published the first report on the implementation of the Guidelines, demonstrating more visibly the wide range of measures the EU undertakes in support of IHL.
 In 2019, the EU published the second report on the implementation of the Guidelines.

-he European Commission, through its Civil Protection and Humanitarian Aid Operations department (ECHO) promotes the global respect of IHL and the humanitarian principles.
-Examples of activities for the dissemination and implementation of IHL supported by the European Commission include:
+The EU, through its Civil Protection and Humanitarian Aid Operations department (ECHO) promotes the global respect of IHL and the humanitarian principles.
+Examples of activities supported by the EU include: